 Step 11: Adding Knobs, Cutting Spacers

 Of course, none of my projects would be complete without a knob of some sort attached to it (I think I direct more people to my knob instructable than any of the others).
 If you'd love to make your own knob with a few ideas I have, hit that instructable up.
-Otherwise, there are plenty of vendors on and offline eager to sell you your own knobs, including this vendor.
+Otherwise, there are plenty of vendors on and offline eager to sell you your own knobs.
 I will remind you we're looking for a knob with a 3/8" nut.

 You're going to need 4 of these for this project.
 If you decide to make more clamps, keep in mind you'll always want two knobs for each clamp.